 1. The NF service consumer shall request an access token from the NRF in the same PLMN using the Nnrf_AccessToken_Get request operation.
 The message shall include the NF Instance Id(s) of the NF service consumer, expected NF service name(s), NF type of the expected NF producer instance and NF consumer.
 The service consumer may also include a list of NSSAIs or list of NSI IDs for the expected NF producer instances.

-2. The NRF may optionally authorize the NF service consumer.
-It shall then generate an access token with appropriate claims included.
+2. The NRF authorizes the NF service consumer.
+If the client is authorized, the NRF shall then generate an access token with appropriate claims included.
 The NRF shall digitally sign the generated access token based on a shared secret or private key as described in RFC 7515 [45].

 The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service consumer (subject), NF type of the NF Service producer (audience), expected service name(s) (scope) and expiration time (expiration).
 The claims may include a list of NSSAIs or NSI IDs for the expected NF producer instances.
+The NRF shall not issue an access token to the NF service consumer if the NF service consumer is not authorized to access the expected service(s) or the expected NF service producer(s).

 3. If the authorization is successful, the NRF shall send access token to the NF service consumer in the Nnrf_AccessToken_Get response operation,otherwise it shall reply based on Oauth 2.0 error response defined in RFC 6749 [43].
 The other parameters (e.g., the expiration time , allowed scope ) sent by NRF in addition to the access token are described in TS 29.510 [68].